farcasterxyz/docs/docs/reference/hubble/httpapi/message.md

-# SubmitMessage API
+# Message API

-The SubmitMessage API lets you submit signed Farcaster protocol messages to the Hub.
-Note that the message has to be sent as the encoded bytestream of the protobuf (`Message.enocde(msg).finish()` in typescript), as POST data to the endpoint.
+The Message API lets you validate and submit signed Farcaster protocol messages to the Hub.
+Note that the message has to be sent as the encoded bytestream of the protobuf (`Message.encode(msg).finish()` in typescript), as POST data to the endpoint.

 The encoding of the POST data has to be set to `application/octet-stream`.
-The endpoint returns the Message object as JSON if it was successfully submitted
+The endpoint returns the Message object as JSON if it was successfully submitted or validated

 ## submitMessage